 Add the repository in DEB822 format.

-The tee command writes the file with root privileges because a plain > redirection would still run as your regular user.
+The printf command writes each DEB822 line exactly as shown, and tee creates the file with root privileges because a plain > redirection would still run as your regular user.
 The any suite is the repository’s universal branch, so the same source file works on Linux Mint 22.x and 21.x.

 Refresh APT, then install GitHub Desktop from the mirror.